Belphegor (band)

-Belphegor is an Austrian blackened death metal band from Salzburg.
-They originally formed in 1991 under the name Betrayer before changing their name in 1993, deriving their current name from the demon of the same name.
+Belphegor is an Austrian extreme metal band from Salzburg.
+They formed in 1991 as Betrayer before changing their name in 1993, deriving their current name from the demon of the same name.

 History

 Early years (1991–1997)

-Belphegor was founded as Betrayer in 1991 by vocalist and bassist Maxx, guitarists Helmuth and Sigurd, and drummer Chris.
-The band released their first demo Kruzifixion in April 1991, and Unborn Blood later on.
-After adopting the name Belphegor in 1993, they released another demo, Bloodbath in Paradise on Maxi-CD format.
-At somepoint before or after the release of this demo, Maxx departed from the band, resulting in Helmuth assuming his role as both vocalist and guitarist of Belphegor since.
-In between 1993 and 1996 session member A-X performed bass, after which bassist Mario "Marius" Klausner joined the band as a full-time member.
+Vocalist and bassist Maxx, guitarists Helmuth and Sigurd, and drummer Chris founded the band as Betrayer in 1991.
+The band released their first demo, Kruzifixion, in April 1991, and Unborn Blood later on.
+After adopting the name Belphegor in 1993, they released the demo Bloodbath in Paradise on Maxi-CD format.
+Before or after the release of this demo, Maxx departed the band, and Helmuth took over vocalist and guitarist.
+In between 1993 and 1996, session member A-X performed bass, after which bassist Mario "Marius" Klausner joined the band full-time.

-The band was briefly signed to Perverted Taste Records, the label on which the demo Obscure and Deep was released in 1994.
-This release featured a cover of the Black Sabbath song "Sabbath Bloody Sabbath".
+The band signed to Perverted Taste Records, which released the demo Obscure and Deep in 1994.
+This release featured a cover of Black Sabbath's "Sabbath Bloody Sabbath".
 Their first album, The Last Supper, was released by Lethal Records in January 1995.
-At this time the band's logo was also redesigned to include two inverted crosses surrounded by blood.
+At this time, the band's logo was redesigned to include two inverted crosses surrounded by blood.

 Last Episode and Phallelujah Productions (1997–2002)

-The band's second album Blutsabbath was released in October 1997, featuring Man (of Mastic Scum) on session drums.
-This was followed by an eighteen date tour of Europe in April and May 1998 with Behemoth and Ancient.
-The band's debut album The Last Supper was rereleased in 1999 and came clad in all new artwork and featured an additional six extra tracks from the Obscure And Deep EP.
+The band's second album, Blutsabbath, was released in October 1997, featuring session drummer Man of Mastic Scum.
+This was followed by an eighteen-date tour of Europe in April and May 1998 with Behemoth and Ancient.
+The band's debut album, The Last Supper, was rereleased in 1999 with new artwork and six bonus tracks from the Obscure And Deep EP.

-The following year, the third album Necrodaemon Terrorsathan was released by Last Episode (nowadays known as Black Attakk), where Man again performed session drums.
-The band eventually left Last Episode and later denounced them as a "rip-off label".
-In January 2001, Belphegor headlined a few shows at outdoor venues at 'Fuck The Commerce IV', 'With Full Force VIII' and 'Hell On Earth' in Germany with support from Dunkelgrafen and Dawn of Dreams.
-In 2002, Belphegor played at the Summerbreeze, Brutal Assault and Morbide Festspiele prior to further German gigs in December.
-It was also around then when Belphegor first recruited drummer Torturer (Mor Dagor) and bassist Barth.
+The following year, the third album, Necrodaemon Terrorsathan, was released by Last Episode (now known as Black Attakk).
+Man performed session drums.
+The band left Last Episode and denounced them as a "rip-off label".
+In January 2001, Belphegor headlined a few shows at 'Fuck The Commerce IV', 'With Full Force VIII' and 'Hell On Earth' in Germany with support from Dunkelgrafen and Dawn of Dreams.
+In 2002, Belphegor played at the Summerbreeze, Brutal Assault and Morbide Festspiele prior to further German shows in December.
+Around this time, Belphegor recruited drummer Torturer (Mor Dagor) and bassist Barth.
 After releasing their live album Infernal Live Orgasm on their own label Phallelujah Productions, they signed with Napalm Records.